 After two coats of a soft white and letting cure in between, I decided to add some dynamics to this antique lyre coffee table with a soft color contrast using a soft green.

 Here’s this lovely little lady repaired, refreshed, and ready to go.

 I’m delighted with the outcome of this sweet table.
-It is restored and ready for a much longer life than it would have had otherwise.
+Restoring it means it’s and ready for a much longer life than it would have had otherwise.

 The replaced top is now ready to go and the little feet add just the right finishing touch, don’t you think?

 Do pin and share this antique lyre coffee table restoration.
 We all need inspired from time to time, right?